 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: Currently, I co-produced (mainly bass guitar sessions) and did all the editing on the new Vita Imana album, one of the biggest metal bands in Spain currently.
+A: Recently, I co-produced (mainly bass guitar sessions) and did all the editing on the new Vita Imana album, one of the biggest metal bands in Spain currently.

 Q: Analog or digital and why?